var-kar/pipe-decorator/README.md

 ## TODO

 1. Pass function as argument to be invoked as part of another function's argument.
 2. Make browser compatible.
-It only works on nodejs.
+It only works on Nodejs.
 3. Test with 3 or 4 arguments.
 It works, but needs more testing.
 4. More testing in general.